-The opening track on the Rolling Stones' fourth album Aftermath (1966), “Paint it Black” is one of the most famous songs by the English rock band, reaching the number one spot in both the Billboard Hot 100 and UK Singles Chart.
-Popular for its psychedelic rock sound, the song's dark and mysterious lyrics also probably have a lot to do with the song’s continuing popularity.
-What is the meaning of "Paint It Black" by the Rolling Stones?
+"Paint it Black," the opening track on the Rolling Stones' fourth album Aftermath (1966), is one of the most famous songs by the English rock band, reaching the number one spot in both the Billboard Hot 100 and UK Singles Chart in 1966.
+Popular for its psychedelic rock sound, the song's dark and mysterious lyrics also contribute to its lasting popularity and intrigue.
+What is "Paint it Black" about?
+What is the true meaning of "Paint It Black" by the Rolling Stones?

 What do the song lyrics of "Paint it Black" mean?
-Like so many other songs from the 1960s, it's tempting to dismiss "Paint it Black" as just another cryptically worded rock song about drugs.
-While musicians usually are the ones trying to persuade the public that their music actually does have deeper meaning, Mick Jagger, the lead singer of the Rolling Stones, offered little when asked about the meaning of "Paint it Black" and almost seemed OK with it being written off as just another song about drugs:
+Like "Hotel California" and so many other famous rock and roll songs from the 1960s and 1970s, it's tempting to dismiss "Paint it Black" as just another cryptically worded tune about drugs.
+While musicians usually are the ones trying to persuade the public that their music actually has deeper meaning, Mick Jagger, the lead singer of the Rolling Stones, offered little when asked about the meaning of "Paint it Black" and almost seemed OK with it being written off as just another song about drugs:

-"Paint It Black" may have been partly inspired by just another bad acid trip, but it also isn’t difficult to connect the meaning of the song to the Vietnam War, especially since the song was released in 1966 while the war was in full swing.
-However, much of the song’s connotations with the Vietnam War have been imposed after the fact by outside sources.
-“Paint it Black" plays over the closing credits in Stanley Kubrick's Vietnam movie Full Metal Jacket, released in 1983.
+"Paint It Black" may have been partly inspired by just another bad acid trip, but it wasn't difficult for Hollywood to connect the meaning of the song to the Vietnam War.
+After all, the song was released in 1966 while the war was still in full swing.
+"Paint it Black" plays over the closing credits in Stanley Kubrick's Vietnam movie Full Metal Jacket (1983).
 The song was also used as the theme song for the CBS series Tour of Duty, a TV show about Vietnam War that aired from 1987-1989.
 Why is the meaning of "Paint It Black" so often associated with the Vietnam War?

-Coping with death was a part of daily life during the Vietnam War, and death and grief show up clearly in the first verse of "Paint it Black” in the form of a funeral.
-For most people, funerals are not an everyday occurrence, but in “Paint it Black” death seems to be just as much a part of day-to-day life as a "newborn baby.”
-As Mick Jagger sings, “It just happens every day.”
-The narrator stoically looks on as a hearse and the other black cars in a funeral procession carry "flowers" and his "love" to a cemetery for burial.
-That brings us to the question: who is the narrator of “Paint it Black"?
+Coping with the death of a family member or friend was a sad reality for many during the Vietnam War, and death and grief show up clearly in the first verse of "Paint it Black," in the form of a funeral.
+In the expressionistic world of "Paint it Black," death is just as much a part of day-to-day life as a "newborn baby."
+That is the circle of life; as Mick Jagger laments, "It just happens every day."
+In the song, the narrator stoically looks on as a hearse and the other black cars in a funeral procession carry "flowers" and his "love" to a cemetery for burial.
+Who is this passive narrator in "Paint it Black"?

-At first glance, it seems that the narrator of "Paint it Black” is just a young man struggling with depression and grief after the death of his girlfriend.
+At first, the narrator of "Paint it Black" seems like just a young man struggling with depression and grief after the death of his girlfriend.
 Like a moody teenager, he wants to paint everything black to match the way he feels inside.
 This desire for absolute blackness peaks in the song's outro when the singer goes into a full-on temper tantrum, expressing his fervent desire to see the "sun blotted out of the sky" in a fully encapsulating apocalyptic darkness of borderline Biblical proportions.
 Is this really just your typical teenage angst?

 This might be the voice of a teenager struggling to get over the loss of his first love, but there may be more to it.
-While the narrator could be just another depressed civilian kid, it is also possible that he is in fact a young soldier just returned home from Vietnam.
+The narrator might be another depressed civilian kid, but he could also be a young soldier just returned home from Vietnam.
 After witnessing so much death in the war, observing another funeral back at home may be enough to push him over the edge.
-The way he sees it, the hearse might be taking much more than the body of a lover — it may be symbolically carrying away his heart, or ability to love and feel altogether.
+For him, the hearse might be taking much more than the body of a loved one — it may be taking away his ability to love and feel altogether.

 Like a veteran suffering from PTSD and depression, the narrator of "Paint it Black" is no longer entertained by the little things that used to amuse him back at home, like seeing girls "dressed in their summer clothes."
-Instead of flirting and having fun with the ladies he sees out and about, he turns away aloofly, suddenly overwhelmed by the "darkness" of his memories.
+Instead of flirting and having fun with the ladies he sees out and about, he turns away aloofly, suddenly overwhelmed by the "darkness" of his memories and past.

-The depressed narrator of "Paint it Black” is clearly pushing people away, but there is also reason to believe that the people back at home aren't exactly welcoming him with open arms, either.
-While World War II veterans were mostly regarded as heroes at their homecoming, soldiers returning from Vietnam were often alienated or, even worse, met with anger and disdain, sometimes being yelled at and even spit on by people who specifically blamed them for the war.
-In “Paint It Black,” the narrator also sees this unfeeling side of people as they coldly “turn their heads and quickly look away,” only adding paranoia to his mounting feelings of isolation and alienation.
+The depressed narrator of "Paint it Black" pushes people away, but the people back at home aren't exactly welcoming him with open arms, either.
+While World War II veterans were mostly regarded as heroes upon their homecoming, Vietnam vets were often alienated or, even worse, met with anger and disdain, sometimes being yelled at and even spit on by people who, for whatever reason, blamed them for the war.
+Maybe it is just all in his head, but the "Paint it Black" narrator also feels as though people are keeping their distance from him, only adding paranoia to his mounting feelings of isolation and alienation.

 As Mick Jagger suggested, drugs do play a part in understanding the meaning of "Paint it Black."
 Like many veterans coping with PTSD, the song's overwhelmed narrator struggles to overcome the darkness he sees not just in himself, but in the "whole world" around him.
 With everyone at home looking the other way, like so many he also turns to drugs, hoping to "fade away" into a psychedelic reverie where he can ease his pain and maybe even find "love" and happiness again.
-Obviously, turning to drugs and alcohol to escape the tumultuous times of the 1960s wasn't something that only Vietnam veterans did.
+Obviously, finding relief in drugs and alcohol wasn't something that only Vietnam veterans did.
 Many young people felt discontent with mainstream culture, and drugs were one way to escape.

-While the Vietnam War is important to understanding the meaning of "Paint it Black," it was not the only political upheaval going on in the turbulent 1960s.
+While the Vietnam War plays a large role in the meaning of "Paint it Black," it was not the only political upheaval going on in the turbulent 1960s.
 The Civil Rights Movement was also in full swing, and for African Americans the two were very connected.
-In fact, in the first printing of the single "Paint it Black,” on the cover the title was accidentally transcribed as "Paint It, Black,” reading as a command to manual labor for all African Americans.
+In fact, in the first printing of the single "Paint it Black," the cover title was accidentally transcribed as "Paint It, Black."
+Were the Rolling Stones using "Paint it Black" to address the black community?
 The errant comma was later removed by the record company Decca Records, but the punctuation error added a mysterious and racially charged new meaning to a song already rife with social commentary.